shinyish/shinyish/README.md

 ### Skills
 * I am not a strong web developer and I really don't have any interest in it.
-* I am a pretty moderator luau (roblox lua) developer.
+* I am a pretty moderate luau (roblox lua) developer.
 * I am strong thinking and very creative
 * I am a weak UI developer, but I can make layouts
-* I am very great to communicate with and share ideas as long as you can communicate good (no ghosting).
+* I am very great to communicate with and share ideas as long as you can communicate good as well.

 </br>